Types of Degrees Hospitality Management Majors Are Getting

 Bachelor’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to hospitality.
+Note that some of these people may have jobs that are not directly related to a hospitality degree.

 Salaries According to BLS